Zi-Ling/failcore/README.md

 > *“Success has many fathers, but failure has its own core.”*

+## FailCore is a Fail-Fast execution runtime for AI agents.

+It is designed to stop unsafe or invalid actions early, preserve execution state, and make failures auditable.

 FailCore is a lightweight, production-grade execution runtime for AI Agents.
 It does **not** aim to make agents smarter — it makes them **reliable**.